kingshark8848/atp_ranking_animation/readme.md

 It's a project to grab tennis ATP ranking data from ATP official website, and then do a data visualization demo.

 ## Step
+1. Write Python3 script `get_atp_ranking.py`.
-1. grab data from ATP offical website. write python script(use BeautifulSoup) `get_atp_ranking.py`
+    - function: grab data from ATP offical website, export to json data for later usage;
+    - tech: Python3 with lib `BeautifulSoup`

-2. write a demo html page use Vue.js. import json data from process above and make the animation.
+2. Write a demo html page use Vue.js `index.html`
-`atp_ranking.html`
+    - function: imported json
+    - tech:
+        + main front-end framework is `Vue.js`;
+        + to implement animation, I use Vue.js's feature on transition effect, with the help of [`tween.js`](https://github.com/tweenjs/tween.js/);
+        + to do data import/transform, I use [`lodash.js`](https://lodash.com/)

 ## Run
-the `atp_ranking.html` can be run in web brower directly.
+The `index.html` can be run in web brower directly.
 But since this page import local json data, which will violate Cross Origin policy of chrome, so please:
-option1: directly open it with Firefox.
+    - option1: directly open it with Firefox.
-option2: build a simple local web server.
+    - option2: Build a Web Server. (nginx, apache, or there are many other ways to build a simple local web server. )

 ## Misc
 ### How to display players' national flag properly